iterative/dvc.org/public/static/docs/command-reference/add.md

    directory (with default name `dirname.dvc`).
 Every file in the hierarchy is added to the cache (unless `--no-commit` flag is added), but DVC does not produce individual DVC-files for each file in the directory tree.
-Instead, the single DVC-file points to a file in the cache that contains references to the files in the added hierarchy.
+Instead, the single DVC-file references a file in the cache that in turn points to the files in the added hierarchy.

 In a <abbr>DVC project</abbr>, `dvc add` can be used to version control any
 <abbr>data artifact</abbr> (input, intermediate, or output files and